section-engineering-education/engineering-education/content/articles/using-machine-learning-to-translate-brain-signals-to-text/index.md

 Impressive, right?

-5. Finally, this research proved that as much as someone is paralyzed, the brain signals for movement still remain.
+5. Finally, this research proved that as much as someone is paralyzed, the brain signals for movement still remain functional.
 Tapping into this can help build BCI systems that can help solve a lot of tasks.

 Please find on Github the full code for the paper [here](https://github.com/fwillett/handwritingBCI).